MBCProject/mbc-markdown/yfaq/README.md

 * MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.
 * MBC v2.2 was released in February 2022 and includes additional micro-behaviors and behavior methods.
 Added code snippets to certain methods.
 * MBC v2.3 was released in September 2022 and aligns with ATT&CK v11 and includes an updated malware corpus.
+* MBC v3.0 will be released in September 2023.

 ## <a name="use"></a>Using MBC ##